JulianAlonso/JASON/README.md

 This allow us to have nested types, parse arrays and dictionarys in the most simple way possible and of course, on failing cases will provide us **very useful debug info**

 **¿Why throwing?**
-We know that some type requires some fiels, and some fields arent optional, when we got that situation, why we unwrapp optionals all the time?
+We know that some type requires some fiels, and some fields aren't optional, when we got that situation, why we unwrapp optionals all the time?
-We spent a lot of time taking care about this errors, proccessing it, logging some info...
+We spent a lot of time taking care about this errors, processing them, logging some info...
-We don't need optional parsing when types aren't optional, we need not optional types, then we throw very **useful** errors.
+We don't need optional types when types aren't optional, we need not optional types, then we throw very **useful** errors.

-When we parse JSON objects and the parsing proccess fails, we want get info about the error, something like `required field "name" not found`, or `trying cast String to Int`, whatever...
+When we parse JSON objects and the parsing process fails, we want get info about the error, something like `required field "name" not found`, or `trying cast String to Int`, whatever...
 But we not only want this, when we are making complex request  with nested objects, we also want know what object has failed.
 JASON provide all that data for us.
-When something fail, the error will print `required fild "name" not found at Person.self` for example.
+When something fail, the error will print `required field "name" not found at Person.self` for example.

 ## Extending framework types.